-Why wildlife gardening is important all year round
+Why wildlife gardening is important

 Wildlife gardening is making a bit of come back, despite many of us paving over our drives and adopting time saving strategies to manage the garden.

 However environmental concerns mean that wildlife gardening is gaining popularity.
 It is also vital for our environment.
 What we plant and how we look after our gardens and countryside, has a direct consequence on the air we breathe and the food we eat.